appveyor/website/src/_posts/2018-11-06-gitlab-bitbucket-merge-pull-requests.md

 To enable Pull request builds for Bitbucket projects created before August 2018, follow instructions from [this post](/blog/2018/08/22/bitbucket-pull-requests/).

-## Private fork Pull/Merge requests
+## Pull/Merge requests from a fork

-If Pull/Merge request is originating from a private fork, some additional configuration is required to build successfully. **Skip the following section** if your Pull/Merge requests are being created in the **same repository or in public forks**.
+If Pull/Merge request is originating from a private fork, some additional configuration is required to build successfully.

-### Enabling AppVeyor to read commit details from the head repository
+### Enabling AppVeyor to read commit details ans from the head repository (and optionally set commit statuses)

-#### GitLab
+#### GitLab (private and public forks)

+Note: you can slip this section for public forks in case you do not need for AppVeyor to set up Merge request status.

 Add GitLab user AppVeyor authorized with to the Members of private fork projects.